Traumi/foundryvtt-drag-ruler/README.md

 - Go to FoundryData/Data/modules/drag-ruler
 - Replace all this files by those in this repo : module.json, js/foundry_imports.js, js/main.js, js/movement_tracking, js/pathfinding.js, js/ruler.js, js/settings.js, js/speed_provider.js, js/system.js, js/utils.js

+-OR-

+- Download the archive in https://github.com/Traumi/foundryvtt-drag-ruler/blob/master/download_zip/drag-ruler-fix-1.rar
+- Replace the drag-ruler folder in FoundryData/Data/modules/drag-ruler by the one in the archive

 # Last updates

 - 20/09/2022 : Fixed a bug where tokens could sometime get stuck into walls